 Note/s: Open to native speakers.
+Excluded INDO3010.

-This subject builds on students' general proficiency in Indonesian to develop linguistic and conceptual skills specific to Indonesian business and other related professional contexts.
+This subject builds on students' general cultural awareness and general proficiency in Indonesian to develop linguistic and conceptual skills specific to Indonesian business and other related professional contexts.
 Students develop an understanding of cross-cultural factors affecting interaction between Indonesians and Australians in business and professional settings.
 Authentic video, audio and textual materials are used.